padlanau/Android-Nanodegree-Project-7-Capstone-Stage-1---Design/README.md

 - Next Steps: Required Tasks
 - Download the completed document as a PDF, and save it as: "Capstone_Stage1.pdf"
 - Submit the PDF document in a zip file or from a GitHub repo through the project submission portal.

+# Discover Now - application name

+Description
+This app connects buyers and sellers.
+The buyers can see who are offering discounts, promos, etc near them.
+The sellers can see who are near their stores or on their stores.